1896–97 FA Cup: Calendar

-The format of the FA Cup for the season had a preliminary round, five qualifying rounds, three proper rounds, and the semi finals and final.
+The format of the FA Cup for the season had a preliminary round, five qualifying rounds (for the first time), three proper rounds, and the semi-finals and final.
 Each of the Rounds Proper were played on a set date, whereas the Preliminary and Qualifying Round matches were played on several dates over a given period of time.

+Qualifying rounds

+The 16 First Division sides were given byes to the first round, as were Notts County, Small Heath, Burton Wanderers, Grimsby Town, Newcastle United and Manchester City from the Second Division.
+The other Second Division sides were entered into the third qualifying round.
+Of those sides, only Newton Heath and Burton Swifts qualified for the main competition.
+Non-league sides Stockton, Barnsley St Peter's, Heanor Town, Glossop North End, Kettering, Luton Town, Millwall Athletic and Southampton St Mary's also qualified, with only Glossop North End appearing at this stage for the first time.

 First round proper

 The first round proper contained 16 ties between 32 teams.
-The 16 First Division sides were given a bye to this round, as were Notts County, Small Heath, Burton Wanderers, Grimsby Town, Newcastle United and Manchester City from the Second Division.
-The other Second Division sides were entered into the third qualifying round.
-Of those sides, only Newton Heath and Burton Swifts qualified to the FA Cup proper.
-Eight non-league sides also qualified.

 The matches were played on Saturday, 30 January 1897.
 One match was drawn, with the replay taking place in the following midweek fixture.